ibraheem-areeda/Learning-Journal-python/Class-02.md

     expected = "1" #put the expected result assert actual == expected  #it will return true or false
 ```
-10. run the test interminal
+10. run the test interminal by typing `pytest`
 11. follow the TDD process
 12. build up the feacther as we call it a " baby steps ".